MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/manage-cluster-quorum.md

         2. If you select the option to configure a disk witness, on the **Configure Storage Witness** page, select the storage volume that you want to assign as the disk witness, and then complete the wizard.
         3. If you select the option to configure a file share witness, on the **Configure File Share Witness** page, type or browse to a file share that will be used as the witness resource, and then complete the wizard.

-      - To configure quorum management settings and to add or change the quorum witness, click **Advanced quorum configuration and witness selection**, and then complete the following steps.
+      - To configure quorum management settings and to add or change the quorum witness, select **Advanced quorum configuration and witness selection**, and then complete the following steps.
 For information and considerations about the advanced quorum configuration settings, see [Node vote assignment](#node-vote-assignment) and [Dynamic quorum management](#dynamic-quorum-management) earlier in this topic.

         1. On the **Select Voting Configuration** page, select an option to assign votes to nodes.
 By default, all nodes are assigned a vote.
 However, for certain scenarios, you can assign votes only to a subset of the nodes.